Crisis Communication Strategy, Messaging, and Training

-When a crisis arises with little time to prepare, such as with the coronavirus (COVID-19), it’s important to quickly assess the situation, identify all the audiences you need to address, and decide what information, assurances, and plans need to be shared with each.
+When assessing potential crises, we identify all the audiences you need to address and decide what information, assurances, and plans need to be shared with each.

 A single blanket statement probably won’t be enough.

-When working with clients on reactive and proactive crisis communication strategy, message development and training, we consider the emotional state of each audience.
+When working with clients on reactive and proactive crisis communication strategies, message development, and training, we consider the emotional state of each audience.
 Effective crisis communication includes the facts that people need, a clear plan, and a tone that lets them know that you understand what they are going through.

 Your crisis communication planning should continue after the crisis is over.